-- 4.5.1: Robots participating in the Humanoid League competitions must be mostly black.
+- 4.5.1: Robots participating in the Humanoid League competitions must be mostly black or of dark grey color (i.e. RAL 7011 Iron Grey or darker) and non reflective.
 Less than 10% of the total body surface may have a higher reflectance, e.g. gray or white.
 Less than 1% of the total body surface may be colored.
-Any color used for the field (green, yellow, blue) or the ball (orange) should be avoided. - 4.5.2: The robots must be marked with team markers, attached to the trunk.
+Any color used for the field (green, yellow, blue) or the ball (orange) must be avoided. - 4.5.2: The robots must be marked with team markers, attached to the trunk.
 These markers are colored magenta for one team and cyan for the other team.
-At least 8cm×8cm (KidSize) /

-16cm×16cm (TeenSize) of the team markers should be visible from any side.
-If both teams cannot agree, which team color to use, a coin will be flipped 15 minutes prior to the game to assign the team colors.

-4.5.3: The robots of a team must be uniquely identifiable.
-They should be marked with numbers or names.
+At least an area of 8cm×8cm (KidSize) / 16cm×16cm (TeenSize) of the team markers must be visible from any side.
+If both teams cannot agree, which team color to use, a coin will be flipped 15 minutes prior to the game to assign the team colors. - 4.5.3: The robots of a team must be uniquely identifiable.
+They must be marked with numbers or names.
+The goal keeper robot must be marked uniquely that it can be easily distinguished from the other robots of a team by the referees.